-Cook Once, Eat All Week: Week 3 Base Recipes
+Cook Once, Eat All Week: Week 3 Meal Prep Recipes

-We're kicking off Week 3 of our Cook Once, Eat All Week series with this week's base recipes!
+We're kicking off Week 3 of our Cook Once, Eat All Week easy meal prep series with this week's base recipes!
 We're making use of pulled pork, plantains, and red bell peppers.
 Get your components prepped so that you can quickly whip up the recipes coming later this week!

-If you're new here, THIS POST is a great introduction to our Cook Once, Eat All Week series!
-This is an entirely FREE, Paleo-friendly meal-prep series.
+If you're new here, THIS POST is a great introduction to our Cook Once, Eat All Week healthy meal prep series!
+This is an entirely FREE, Paleo-friendly meal prep series.
 Each Monday, I'm sharing 3 basic meal components that involve very minimal prep (bake the squash in bulk, cook/shred the chicken, roast the veggies).
-Then, on Tuesday, Wednesday, and Thursday, I'll be sharing a different meal recipe that makes good use of these already prepped components.
+Then, on Tuesday, Wednesday, and Thursday, I'll be sharing a different recipe that makes good use of these already prepped components.
 Each week will result in a grand total of 10 to 15 servings, to give you a rough idea of how much food to expect if you follow our plan to the letter.

 Here this week's schedule: